The Okanagan Indian Band tmxʷúlaʔxʷ | Lands Department is responsible for developing and implementing reserve land management policies and practices.

 - Participate in the dangers of UXO awareness program, which included the OKIB School, School district 22, OKIB community events, and neighboring community events.

-To date, nine Band members have also been sponsored by DND to take the Texas A&M Engineering Extension Service’s UXO Technician I course thereby building capacity in this arena in the community.
+To date, 11 Band members have also been sponsored by DND to take the Texas A&M Engineering Extension Service’s UXO Technician I course thereby building capacity in this arena in the community.